SeqWare/seqware-sandbox/icgc-pull-vcf-convert/README.md

 ## Dependencies

-Build and configure the SeqWare Query Engine using the feature/qe_develop branch Make sure you setup your .seqware/settings
+Build and configure the SeqWare Query Engine using the develop branch in the https://github.com/SeqWare/queryengine repo Make sure you setup your .seqware/settings
 Test reference creation and VCF importing using the commands from that project's README before attempting to use this utility.